department-of-veterans-affairs/vagov-content/pages/health-care/after-you-apply.md

 <span id="after-income">

-#### What does it mean if I get a letter saying my income is above VA's limits for free health care or medications?
+#### What does it mean if I get a letter saying that VA verified my income and it's above the limits for free health care or medications?

 If the household income information you provide when you apply shows that your income falls below our national limits so that you qualify for free VA health care, medications, or both, we're required by law to verify that this self-reported information is accurate.
 We do this by confirming your information with the Internal Revenue Service (IRS) and Social Security Administration (SSA).